Cadence-GitHub/Stouffville-By-laws-AI/README.md

 - **Model Selection**: Users can select which Gemini model to use based on their requirements for speed, cost, and quality.
 - **Performance Metrics**: The demo interface displays detailed timing information showing how long each step takes (by-law retrieval, first prompt execution, second prompt execution, and third prompt execution).
 - **Bylaw Limit Selection**: In the demo interface, users can choose how many relevant bylaws to retrieve (5, 10, 15, or 20) for their queries.
+- **Interactive Bylaw Viewer**: A dedicated interface to view complete bylaw information with rich formatting, dark mode support, and detailed metadata display.
+- **Direct Bylaw Linking**: AI responses include hyperlinks to specific bylaws that open in the bylaw viewer (either in a new tab or sidebar).
+- **Intelligent Bylaw Number Matching**: The system can match bylaw numbers even with different formatting variations (spacing, dashes, etc.).
 - **Visual UI Improvements**: Enhanced demo interface with better layout and formatting options.

+### Bylaw Viewer Feature

+The application includes an interactive bylaw viewer that:

+1. Displays detailed information about specific bylaws in a user-friendly format
+2. Supports direct linking to bylaws from AI responses using hyperlinks
+3. Can open bylaws in a sidebar without leaving the main interface
+4. Features a dark mode toggle for better readability
+5. Intelligently formats:
+   - Tables and lists from bylaw content
+   - Location addresses with Google Maps links
+   - Links to original PDF documents
+   - Formatted text with proper spacing and line breaks
+6. Shows comprehensive metadata including:
+   - Bylaw number, type, and year
+   - Layman's explanation in simple terms
+   - Key dates and information
+   - Conditions and clauses
+   - Legal topics and related legislation
+   - Entity and designation information
+   - And many more fields when available

 ### Vector Database Setup